 Where to Buy: http://www.innate-gear.com/product/caravan-compartments/

-I always travel with a backpack and I’ve tried so many different brands and designs, but the Lug Puddle Jumper backpack has quickly become my new favorite for several reasons.
-When I travel for work I have to bring my laptop, which is heavy for me.
+I always travel with a backpack, and I’ve tried so many different brands and designs, but the Lug Puddle Jumper backpack has quickly become my new favorite for several reasons.
+When I travel for work, I have to bring my laptop, which is heavy for me.
 After a few minutes I start to feel the weight of it on my shoulders and back, but not with this one.
 I can wear this backpack for an extended period without experiencing that additional pressure on my body.
-And my computer takes up the majority of space in most backpacks, which is annoying, I have a 15′ Macbook Pro that I’ve had for about four years for reference, but because the Puddle Jumper has so many pockets and compartments, I’m able to fit everything I want in the bag along with my laptop.
+And, my computer takes up the majority of space in most backpacks, which is annoying, I have a 15″ Macbook Pro that I’ve had for about four years, but because the Puddle Jumper has so many pockets and compartments, I’m able to fit everything I want in the bag along with my laptop.

 I’ve taken on a variety of volunteer projects in several different countries and cities.
-Sometimes I’m in very polluted environments and it can be challenging to adapt.
-We’ve all seen the masks people where when traveling or in smoggy areas, but you’re still breathing in particles of fumes, smoke, and other harmful air toxics.
-So when I heard about this product I was really excited to try it out.
-The DetoxAir is designed to filter out these containments in heavy polluted areas, which is not only beneficial to volunteers, but those living and working in these conditions.
+Sometimes, I’m in very polluted environments and it can be challenging to adapt.
+We’ve all seen the masks people wear when traveling, or in smoggy areas, but you’re still breathing in particles of fumes, smoke, and other harmful air toxins.
+So, when I heard about this product, I was really excited to try it out.
+The DetoxAir is designed to filter out these contaminants in heavy polluted areas, which is not only beneficial to volunteers, but those living and working in these conditions.

 Where to Buy: http://detoxair.com

 When I volunteer outside of Los Angeles where I live, I usually stay in volunteer housing, which is awesome because I love meeting and getting to know the other volunteers.
-But it can also be a bit awkward at first especially if you’re rooming with several other people you’ve never seen before.
-So to break the ice games are always a good start.
-I personally love cornhole so when I saw there was a travel sized version I had to have it.
-Asking other volunteers to hang out and play is wonderful way to be social, make others feel relaxed and have fun.
-While it does fold up to a small compact size, it’s a little heavy so maybe don’t pack that extra pair of shoes you don’t need to make room.
+But it can also be a bit awkward at first, especially if you’re rooming with several other people you’ve never seen before.
+So, break the ice games are always a good start.
+I personally love cornhole, so when I saw there was a travel sized version, I had to have it.
+Asking other volunteers to hang out and play is a wonderful way to be social, make others feel relaxed, and have fun.
+While it does fold up to a small compact size, it’s a little heavy, so maybe don’t pack that extra pair of shoes you don’t need to make room.
 And what’s great about this game is that it’s two in one.
 There’s also ladderball, which I’m not as good at yet, but I will be!